welcome to the

-If you use multiple applications such as Outlook, Word Excel and the Intranet or others.
-Try using the Fifth Third Desktop instead.
+If you use multiple applications such as Outlook, Word, Excel and the Intranet or others.
+Try using the Employee Desktop if you are an employee or the Contractor Desktop if you are a contractor instead.
 You get a full desktop environment to work in and all the standard applications are available just like on your PC.
 Setup shortcuts to those documents you need to access on the Fifth Third desktop.
 We have found that moving to the Fifth Third Desktop for a lot of users has drastically improved their performance and productivity

 "I'm unable to get Remote Access to work at all"

 With a lot of users we have found most did not have the Citrix client installed.
 Others had their Security Center and Firewall not configured properly.
 In order to use the Fifth Third Remote Access solution you need to have the Citrix Receiver installed and it needs to be allowed to connect through your firewall and Security Center.
 SA.53.com has a link on the main logon page to the two main Citrix clients.
 In the upper right hand corner click the Windows Receiver link.
 Then download and install the latest XenApp Web Client.
 If you are using a MAC there is a link to the MAC Client.
 For your firewall and security center configurations please review the operation and administration of the firewall and your Security Center application.
 This could be the McAfee security center or Norton Internet Security Center.
 You must allow the Citrix client access through your firewall and allow it to be an approved program.
 If you need assistance with these please contact the PC Helpdesk.

 "I wish I could access the files I have on My Desktop through Remote Access."